azavea/raster-vision/docs/api.rst

 Configuration API Reference
 ============================

 This contains the API used for configuring various components of Raster Vision pipelines.
-This serves as the lower-level companion to the discussion of :ref:`pipelines`.
+This serves as the lower-level companion to the discussion of :ref:`rv pipelines`.

 rastervision.pipeline
 ------------------------